MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

     - **Void Invoice Documents** Mark to allow users to void invoices after they’ve been entered.
 If marked and you’ve selected to track voided transaction history in the Sales Order Processing Setup window, voided invoices will be saved in history.
 If unmarked, you can’t void invoices in the Sales Transaction Entry window.

 11. Choose Holds to assign process holds to the invoice ID to stop processing.
-For more information about assigning process holds, see *Assigning process holds to sales document IDs* on page 42.
+For more information about assigning process holds, see *Assigning process holds to sales document IDs*.

 12. Choose Save to save the invoice information you’ve entered.